Convergence of Gradient Descent on Separable Data: Adaptive Learning Rate

-Using this lower bound we proceed with the optimization analysis which largely follows the standard arguments from the optimization literature on first-order methods.
+Using this lower bound we proceed with the optimization analysis which largely follows the standard arguments from the optimization literature on first-order methods and the analysis extends the proof by \citet{telgarsky2013margins}, where a similar result was derived for the case of $L_1$ margin using AdaBoost (coordinate descent).
 We prove the theorems for general steepest descent algorithms which includes gradient descent as a special case.